pawangope06/Capsitech-Module/Responsive Web/README.md

      - Image on the left, description on the right.
      - Explains custom design and 3D modeling.
   2. **Engagement Ring**:
-     - Description on the left, image on the right.
+     - Description on the left, image on the right (alternates on mobile).
      - Focuses on bespoke engagement rings.
   3. **Jewelry Manufacturing**:
      - Image on the left, description on the right.
      - Details about manufacturing and custom orders.
 - **Each service** includes a "Read More" button.
+- **Responsive**: Stacks vertically on mobile, side-by-side on desktop.

 ---